 When you booked that theoretical Rockin’ Roller Coaster at 10:30, a notification pops instructing you to return between 10:30 and 11:30.
 No need for an epic, action hero dash across the park if it’s 11:15 and you just got out of Star Tours.
 As long as you’ve tapped your Magicband before the end of that timeframe, you’ll be allowed to ride.

-Also, there’s a buffer to that hour window.
+Also, one of the lesser known secrets is there’s a buffer to that hour window.
 FastPasses are good for about 5 minutes before and 15 minutes after the scheduled time.
 There’s some slight fluidity depending on the leniency of the Cast Member.

 Heads Up Park Hoppers